 There are some amazing folding car seat options for older kids that make long-term travel and taxi-hopping a breeze.
 But until recently, parents of young kids who were too big for an infant car seat and still too small for a Ride Safer travel vest were mostly left out in the cold.

 Enter: the Wayb Pico.
 A team of parents with backgrounds in designing highly technical outdoor gear put their talents to work to design an innovative solution to this pain in the ass problem.
 You can see the fruits of their labor here:

 Thanks to the marketing team’s prolific use of social media ads for the crowdfunding campaign, basically every traveling family in the US has seen a picture of this contraption.
 But with a steep price tag and some very real limitations, lots of parents have asked: is the Wayb Pico worth it?
-This is the most exhaustive Wayb Pico review you’ll find, so hopefully by the end you’ll be able to answer that question for yourself.
+This is the most comprehensive Wayb Pico review you’ll find, so hopefully by the end you’ll be able to answer that question for yourself.

 To answer that question I asked our Tiny Globetrotters member Courtney Levesque to provide her expert feedback based on the Wayb Pico she purchased.
 Courtney is a Child Passenger Safety Technician – Instructor.
 That means it’s her job to help parents make safer choices for how to transport their kids, and to teach other CPSTs how to do the same!
 She’s also mom to two lovely girls, who were kind enough to model for a car seat photo shoot (I’m sure it’s not their first rodeo).
 You’ll find some of Courtney’s feedback and photos as well as my own in the in-depth review of the Pico portable car seat below, followed by some amazing real-world feedback and Wayb Pico reviews from some of our parents who have been traveling with the Wayb Pico and covering a wide range of situations.